bbauska/zombiePolitics/README.md

 schools in order to collectively reclaim such institutions as democratic public spheres while gaining the experience needed to challenge zombie pedagogy in all of its man­ ifestations throughout the culture and society
-Hannah Arendt has written that there are turning points in history when “the decline of the old, the birth of the new, is not necessarily an affair of continuity.”
+Hannah Arendt has written that there are turning points in history when "the decline of the old, the birth of the new, is not necessarily an affair of continuity."</p>

-What emerges in this liminal space between generations, according to Arendt, is a “kind of historical no man’s land” that can only be described in terms of “no longer and not yet.”17 Today, we are living in one of these in-between times.
-The loom­ ing abyss is most obvious between the “no longer” of casino capitalism and the pol­ itics ofthe hyper-dead and the “not yet,” which holds the potential ofa new politics to emerge and assert the imperatives of a democracy that values trust, compassion, equality, freedom, and social justice.
+<p>What emerges in this liminal space between generations, according to Arendt, is a
+"kind of historical no man’s land" that can only be described in terms of "no longer and not yet."17 Today, we are living in one of these in-between times.
+The loom­ ing abyss is most obvious between the "no longer" of casino capitalism and the pol­ itics ofthe hyper-dead and the "not yet," which holds the potential ofa new politics to emerge and assert the imperatives of a democracy that values trust, compassion, equality, freedom, and social justice.
 As Americans, we must choose now whether to fall back into a pit of despair and death, ever widening to contain all but the immensely rich and powerful, or to move forward as politicized individuals and organized communities into a fixture rooted in and sustained by democratic prin­ ciples.
-The “not yet” of this presently unknown iilture demands of us that we con­ nect thoughtiiil critique and outrage to a notion of realizable hope and that we heed a rallying cry for justice against a zombie politics in which democracy has been reduced to a graveyard for the hyper-dead.
-Hopefully, the voices of reason and jus­ tice will recognize how serious this threat to democracy really is, and when they do, they will surely understand what Gil Scott-Heron meant when he talked about win­ ter in America.
+The "not yet" of this presently unknown iilture demands of us that we con­ nect thoughtiiil critique and outrage to a notion of realizable hope and that we heed a rallying cry for justice against a zombie politics in which democracy has been reduced to a graveyard for the hyper-dead.
+Hopefully, the voices of reason and jus­ tice will recognize how serious this threat to democracy really is, and when they do, they will surely understand what Gil Scott-Heron meant when he talked about win­ ter in America.</p>